Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 Parent the given list of objects to the object provided.
 If preserveTransforms option is True, the object will preserve its existing transformations.
 If it is False the transformations will be relative to the parent node.
-If skipOnError option is True the execution will continue onto the next object in the list when an error occurs.
+If skipOnError option is True the execution will continue to the next object in the list when an error occurs.
 If it is False it will stop and raise an error.

 Works for Maya.